LucyQ19/bamazon/README.md

 ![Image of BAMazon Customer Prompts](./images/BAMazonCustomerPrompts.png)

-Once the the customer has a placed an order, the table updates with the new amounts of stock quantity:
+Once the the customer has placed an order, the table updates with the new amounts of stock quantity:

 ![Image of BAMazon Insufficient Quantity Message](./images/BAMazonUpdateTable.png)